 Less than Significant Impact.
-According to the City of Glendale General Plan Safety Element, Victory Boulevard is not a City Disaster Response Route.
-In addition, implementation of the project would neither result in a reduction of the number of lanes along this roadway nor result in the placement of an impediment, such as medians, to the flow of traffic.
-During construction, the construction contractor shall notify the City of Glendale Police and Fire Departments of construction activities that would impede movement (such as movement of equipment) to allow for these first emergency response teams to reroute traffic to an alternative route, if needed.
+According to the City of Glendale General Plan Safety Element, Verdugo Boulevard is a City Disaster Response Route is identified as a road that can best move emergency services and supplies to where they are needed the most immediately following a major disaster.
+Implementation of the project would neither result in a reduction of the number of lanes along this roadway nor result in the placement of an impediment, such as medians, to the flow of traffic.
+During construction, the contractor shall notify the City of Glendale Police and Fire Departments of construction activities that would impede movement (such as movement of equipment) to allow for these first emergency response teams to reroute traffic to an alternative route, if needed.
 Further, during construction the applicant would be required to obtain any necessary permits from the City of Glendale Public Works Department for all work occurring within the public right-of-way.
 Implementation of these requirements would be incorporated as typical condition of approval.
 Consequently, project impacts would be less than significant.